Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: PROBLEM STATEMENT, ASSUMPTIONS NOTATION

-We assume there are a number of potential datasets for merging, $\cD_e$, which are referred to as the \textit{candidate} sites.
-We further take that the outcomes are unmeasured or masked in the candidate datasets, and so denote them by $\cD_{e} = \{\bx^e_i, t^e_i, Y^e_i \}^{n_{e}}_{i=1}$ to show the randomness in $Y^e_i$.
-The goal is to prospectively select which of the candidate datasets $\cD_e$, would reduce the uncertainty over CATE if we were to measure or unmask the $Y^e_i$'s and merge with the host dataset $\cD_0$.
+We consider a set of potential datasets for merging, $\cD_e$, referred to as the \textit{candidate} sites.
+In these candidate datasets, we assume that the outcomes are unmeasured or masked, and so denote them by $\cD_{e} = \{\bx^e_i, t^e_i, Y^e_i \}^{n_{e}}_{i=1}$ to show the randomness in $Y^e_i$.
+The goal is to prospectively identify which of the candidate datasets $\cD_e$, would reduce the uncertainty over CATE if we were to measure or unmask the $Y^e_i$'s and merge with the host dataset $\cD_0$.

-We assume that datasets are generated according to the Directed Acyclic Graph (DAG) in Figure \ref{fig:dag}.\footnote{We make us of the SWIG framework to combine causal graphical models with potential outcomes.
-More details can be found in Richardson and Robins \cite{richardson2013single}.} This implies that $P(y | \bx,t, e)$ is fixed across environments, but both covariate distributions and treatment allocation schemes are free to vary i.e.\ $P(\bx,t | e)$ can depend on $e$.
-We also assume positivity over the whole population, so that $\forall~\bx, 0<P(T=1 | X=\bx)<1$.
-Note this still allows for deterministic treatment assignment within particular hospitals i.e.\ for any $\bx$, the corresponding subjects may be systematically treated or untreated in one site, but not across all sites.
-Adding the consistency assumption (i.e.\ $Y(t) =Y$ when $T=t$) to positivity and the causal structure in Figure~\ref{fig:dag} (which implies no hidden confounders) we have that CATE is identified~\cite{pearl2009causal,richardson2013single}, constant across environments $e$, and given by:
+We assume that datasets are generated according to the Directed Acyclic Graph (DAG) in \autoref{fig:dag}.\footnote{We make us of the SWIG framework to combine causal graphical models with potential outcomes.
+More details can be found in \citet{richardson2013single}.} This implies that $P(y | \bx,t, e)$ is fixed across environments, but both covariate distributions and treatment allocation schemes are free to vary i.e.\ $P(\bx,t | e)$ can depend on $e$.
+We also assume positivity over the whole population, so that $\forall~\bx, 0<P(T=1 | X=\bx)<1$, but allow for violations at the site level.
+Adding the consistency assumption (i.e.\ $Y(t) =Y$ when $T=t$) to positivity and the causal structure in \autoref{fig:dag} (which implies no hidden confounders) we have that CATE is identifiable~\citep{pearl2009causal,richardson2013single}, constant across environments $e$, and given by:

-\section{Method}
+\section{METHOD}

 We take a Bayesian approach to modelling the CATE.
 Specifically, we define $f_{\theta} : \cX \times \{0,1\} \to \mathcal{Y}$ to be a function representing the expected outcome conditional on covariates and treatment, i.e., $f_{\theta}(\bx, t)$ seeks to approximate $\EE \left[Y | X=\bx,T=t \right]$.
 We assign a prior distribution $P(\theta)$, to the parameters $\theta$ and denote the conditional likelihood of the outcome given parameters, covariates, and treatment as $P(Y | \theta, \bx, t)$, which is chosen appropriately based on the type of outcome being modelled.
 For example, we can select a normal likelihood for continuous outcomes, or a Bernoulli likelihood for binary ones.
-The general form can be written as:
+The data-generating process can be written as